Vamshi-Medamaina/VS-Code-Landing-page/README.md

 # VS-Code-Landing-page
-VS Code landing page made wusing HTML and CSS
+VS Code landing page made using HTML and CSS